Guide to Tokyo Street Food: Top 5 You Can’t Miss

 People think that they have to pay a lot of money to try wagyu beef in Japan.
 Not true!

 Try some beef croquette in Tokyo.
 It is a typical homemade dish of minced beef and pork meat, seasoning, and pepper.
 Also, add a lot of onions for a somewhat sweet flavor that goes well with juicy meat.
 After mixing everything, just deep fry it.

 It only costs 200-300 yen per piece.

 It is called “Menchi-Katsu” in Japanese.
 It literally means deep fried minced beef.

-Of course, it is expensive (No offense to those expensive Japanese cows).
+Of course, it is really expensive (No offense to those expensive Japanese cows).

 There are other types of croquettes and deep fried stuff that are commonly eaten in Tokyo: